 The problem with neuroscience discerning mind reading is that it cannot yet explain the process of thought scientifically, explains Dr Tara Thiagarajan, Chief Scientist at Sapien Labs.

-The complexity of thought includes how much of memory, conscious awareness, language and other factors have a role.
+The complexity of thought includes how much memory, conscious awareness, language, and other factors have a role.
 Plus…Is it unique to humans or do all living organisms or systems in general use it?

 The big problem…is it measurable?

-As Thiagarajan points out “neuroscientists assume a thought is represented in electrical activity of the brain” and so research has centered on technology to expand our understanding in this area.
+As Thiagarajan points out “neuroscientists assume a thought is represented in the electrical activity of the brain” and so research has centred on technology to expand our understanding in this area.

 Mind reading technology